Malcret/Malcret/README.md

 Self-taught, passionate by Mathematics, Physics, Computer Sciences and always learning new things.

-I'm currently working on a cross-platform Vulkan game engine.
+I'm currently working on a cross-platform rendering and physics engine.